 The article is structured as follows.
-Section 2 describes the three safety systems considered in the article, the three investigation methods used to assess the applicability and effectiveness of each function, the approach used to estimate the injury reduction in a selected case of real crashes, and the test protocol tion through external steering actions.
-Section 3 presents the results regarding potential and experimentally tested feasibility are provided for the most promis-
+Section 2 describes the three safety sys-45 tems considered in the article, the three investigation methods used to assess the 46 applicability and effectiveness of each function, the approach used to estimate 47 the injury reduction in a selected case of real crashes, and the test protocol 48 used to experimentally test the feasibility of changing the PTW's lateral posi-49 tion through external steering actions.
+Section 3 presents the results regarding 50 applicability and effectiveness.
+Additional results regarding injury mitigation 51 potential and experimentally tested feasibility are provided for the most promis-52 ing system.
+Section 4 presents a detailed discussion regarding these results and 53 their significance.
+Finally, Section 5 summarises these findings, their potential 54 consequences, and potential future uses.
+55